MuscleMap/MuscleMap/docs/muscle-quantification.md

 permalink: /muscle-quantification/
 ---

-# Muscle quantification and metric extraction from MRI and CT | MuscleMap
+# Muscle quantification and metric extraction from MRI and CT

 `mm_extract_metrics` is the MuscleMap command-line tool for **quantitative muscle analysis**, enabling automated estimation of **muscle volume**, **cross-sectional area (CSA)**, **intramuscular fat infiltration**, and **muscle density** from **MRI and CT images** from **deep learning–based whole-body muscle segmentation**.